KoheiYamamoto/ibmR-ARbeta/README.md

-Test build for application at IBM Research
+Placeholder for an AR application using localisation functionality at IBM Research